Pythagorean Win Percentage Calculator

-Pythagorean win percentage is an estimation of where a team’s win percentage “should” be based only on their points for and against.
+Pythagorean win percentage is an estimation of where a win percentage “should” be.
+It uses only points for and against.

 Therefore, the pythagorean win percentage predicts that this teams’s win percentage should be 61.54%.